Island Retreats: Get Away from It All on a Japanese Island

 If you ask a group of people, “How many islands does Japan have?” you’ll get a variety of answers.
 The most common answer you’ll get from non-Japanese though is “Oh that’s easy it's 4.”
 The smarter ones in the group may even name them.
 “Hokkaido, Honshu, Shikoku, Kyushu,” they will say.
 “Oh but wait a minute, you forgot Okinawa!” someone will butt in.
 “That’s got to be at least another 3 or 4 islands.”
 “Hang on, what about those disputed islands with China, Korea and Russia?
 If we count those, that’s got to add another 6 or 7.”
 So, assuming there aren’t any fiercely patriotic Chinese, Koreans or Russians in your group, the consensus is usually about 10-15 islands.

 Japan’s territory takes in more than 6,000 islands.
 Now, of course, the majority of these are uninhabited rocks in the middle of the ocean that nobody cares about (unless, of course, they suddenly think there might be oil or natural gas nearby!)
 However there are far more inhabited islands in the Japanese archipelago than you may think.
 Give or take a few disputed territories, the current number is around 430.
 Today we are going to take a look at some of the lesser known of Japan’s islands.
 Who knows?
 You might even find one that you would like to visit sometime.

 Let’s start in the north, with a trip to Rebun Island.

-If you’re looking for a bit of culture, Sado is also home to one of Japan’s best kown examples of wooden Noh Theatre.
+If you’re looking for a bit of culture, Sado is also home to one of Japan’s best known examples of wooden Noh Theatre.
 This summer there is more, join the Earth Festival, 2015 right here and enjoy summers at this outdoor festival.
-For more information check, here.

 Oh well, all this talk of tropical climes has me getting restless.
 Time to go and book a vacation!